-It’s not everyday that I have a chance to discover a new organic skincare company as lovely as Vedani Botanicals.
-Born from a passion for skincare and aromatherapy, this brand has 17 years of expertise in creating pure skincare for women and men.
+It’s not every day that I have a chance to discover a new organic skincare company as lovely as Vedani Botanicals.
+Born from a passion for skin care and aromatherapy, this brand has 17 years of expertise in creating pure skincare for women and men.

-Vedani Botanicals Rich Cleanser for dry skin
+Vedani Botanicals Rich Cleanser*

-Vedani Botanicals describes this rich cleanser as a “luxurious oil blend that leaves skin feeling balanced, healthy, hydrated and comfortable”.
-And the description couldn’t be more on point.
-This is an oil cleanser, which contains a bunch of rich organic oils such as hemp seed oil, avocado oil, hazelnut oil and, one of my favorites, tamanu oil.
-Tamanu oil is one of the most healing, rejuvenating and calming oils there are.
-It can proudly be called a holy grail for sensitive, damaged or acne-prone skin.
+Vedani Botanicals describes this rich cleanser as a luxurious oil blend that leaves skin feeling balanced, healthy, hydrated, and comfortable.
+The description couldn’t be more on point.
+This is an oil cleanser, which contains a bunch of rich organic oils such as hemp seed oil, avocado oil, hazelnut oil, and, one of my favorites, tamanu oil.
+Tamanu oil is one of the most healing, rejuvenating, and calming oils there is.
+It can proudly be called a holy grail for a sensitive, damaged or acne-prone skin.

 Vedani Botanicals Rich Anti-Ageing Moisturiser*